 Our law office has more than 25 years of experience serving clients in the area of Social Security disability.
 If you have a disability and you are not able to work, you deserve experienced representation, personal attention, and convenience.
-Leen, Chase & Dufour in Bangor, Maine, offers this ideal combination.
+Leen, Chase, & Dufour in Bangor, Maine, offers this ideal combination.
 Time and time again, our clients tell us they appreciate our strong emphasis on individual attention, and we are always available to answer their questions in a timely manner.

-Many people make the mistake of filing or pursuing the disability claim without hiring a professional.
+Many people make the mistake of filing or pursuing a disability claim without hiring a professional.
 From the initial application to appealing a denied claim, we are ready to step in at any stage of a case.
 An experienced representative can greatly improve your chances of success and help you avoid a claim denial.

 No Fees Unless Your Claim Is Successful

 Our fees are contingent upon the successful outcome of your case.
 We only get paid if and when you do.
 It costs you nothing to meet with us, so contact our representatives today to arrange a free consultation.

 It is common for the initial Social Security application to be denied.
 If your application has been denied, don’t lose hope.
 You have the right to request reconsideration and a hearing with an administrative law judge.
 Regardless of your occupation, if you can no longer work due to a disability, you are entitled to receive the disability benefits you have been contributing to throughout your working career.